Precision tools including a caliper and magnifying glass for design verification and validation.

 Both processes are essential for ensuring your product is safe, effective, and meets all regulatory standards.
 They are foundational components of the FDA’s Design Controls framework and are non-negotiable for market approval.
 Getting them right means you’re not just checking boxes; you’re building a product that works as intended and truly meets the needs of your users.
 Understanding the role of each will help you create a more efficient development timeline, reduce costly rework, and confidently bring your product to market.

-What is Design Verification?
+First Up: What is Design Verification?

 Design verification is the process of confirming that your product was built according to its design specifications.
 It’s an objective, evidence-based review to ensure all the technical requirements you laid out in your design inputs have been met.
 Essentially, you’re checking your work against your own blueprint.